-Always check the candidates' webpage information on the ACVIM website; the examination format is subject to change, as is/are the standard setting/cut score determination method(s) as needed to align with best practice/standards.
-Any changes will be reflected in the current examination blueprint and/or information provided to candidates.
+\\\Always check the Candidates' exam webpage(s) on the ACVIM website for the most up-to-date information; the examination format is subject to change, as is/are the standard setting/cut score determination method(s) as needed to align with best practice/standards.
+Any changes will be reflected in the current examination blueprint and/or information provided to Candidates. \\\

 The neurology Specialty Examination is comprehensive and composed of questions on aspects of all areas of neurology.
 The examination emphasizes neuroimaging, neuropathology, electrophysiology, neurosurgery, and clinical neurology cases.
-The sections require candidates to interpret actual case materials presented as images in various formats, specimens, imaging modalities, electrodiagnostic results, and/or videography recordings.
+The sections require Candidates to interpret actual case materials presented as images in various formats, specimens, imaging modalities, electrodiagnostic results, and/or videography recordings.